DefangChen/SemCKD/README.md

 --multiprocessing-distributed --learning_rate 0.1 --lr_decay_epochs 30,60 --weight_decay 1e-4 --dali gpu
 ```

-**Notes:**
+**Post Scripts:**

+- Computing Infrastructure:
+  - For CIFAR-100,  we run experiments on a single machine that contains one NVIDIA GeForce TITAN X-Pascal GPU with 12 GB of RAM at 11.4 Gbps memory speed, 32 Inter (R) Xeon (R) CPU E5-2620 v4 @ 2.10GHz.
+The CUDA version is 10.2.
+The PyTorch version is 1.0.
+  - For ImageNet, we run experiments on a single machine that contains eight NVIDIA GeForce RTX 2080Ti GPUs with 11 GB of RAM at 14 Gbps memory speed, 64 Intel (R) Xeon (R) Silver 4216 CPU @ 2.10 GHz.
+The CUDA version is 10.2.
+The PyTorch version is 1.6.

-The main part of this repo was forked from https://github.com/HobbitLong/RepDistiller.
-The main difference in implementation is that we set both weights for classification loss and logit-level distillation loss as **1** throughout the experiments, which is a more common practice for knowledge distillation.
+- The main part of this repo was forked from https://github.com/HobbitLong/RepDistiller.
+The main difference in implementation is that we set both weights for classification loss and logit-level distillation loss as **1** throughout the experiments, which is a more common practice for knowledge distillation. (*-r 1 -a 1*)

-The codes in this repository is merged from different sources, and we have not tested them thoroughly.
+- The codes in this repository was merged from different sources, and we have not tested them thoroughly.
 Hence, if you have any questions, please contact us without hesitation.

 ## Citation
 If you find this repository useful, please consider citing the following paper: